readthedocs/blog/knowing-more-about-ourselves.rst

 plus the `CZI grant we received <https://blog.readthedocs.com/czi-grant-announcement/>`_, we started asking ourselves some questions that we couldn't answer with the data we had.
-We decided to `start working on a project <https://github.com/readthedocs/readthedocs.org/pull/8124>`_ to collect relevant data to answer a large number questions about how people use our service.
+We decided to `start working on a project <https://github.com/readthedocs/readthedocs.org/pull/8124>`_ to collect relevant data to answer a large number of questions about how people use our service.

 What data are we collecting?
 ----------------------------